Skip to Content

 This oversight can lead to feelings of anxiety, loss of confidence and in some cases discrimination in the workplace.

-This article explores, the challenges workers with hearing loss face and their subsequent negative impact, what we can do to support our colleagues and what accommodations management can implement to ensure an inclusive and safe environment and how this can benefit both workers and employees.
+This article explores, the challenges workers with hearing loss face and their negative impact, what we can do to support our colleagues, what accommodations management can implement to ensure an inclusive and safe environment, and how this can benefit both workers and employees.

 How many people have hearing loss in the UK?
 Prevalence of hearing loss in the UK and employed population